namoray/vision/docs/organic_validator.md

 ```
 Creates a test key with a balance of 10 (which corresponds to 10 images), a rate limit of 60 requests per minute = 1/s, and a name 'test'.

+Now you can do:
 ```bash
 vision list-keys
 ```
+To see the API key.
+Give / sell this access to whoever you want to have access to your API server to query the network organically - these will be scored too!